DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 There is now an overlap between this page and the ‘status of active applications’ report.
 The only difference is that in the report we break down applications by course.

 We want to find out how useful it is to show the data for each course.
-If it is not very important to users, we could remove the ‘status of active applications’ report.
+We can then remove the ‘status of active applications’ report and either:

+- add the course breakdown to the overview page
+- omit the course breakdown